roffs/curriculum-vitae/readme.md

 - #### German sustainability consultancy

-    Worked with a cross functional team to build a Single Page Application, incorporating a content management system which allowed non-technical people to have the flexibility to modify and update the content of the application, and integrating different technologies for analytics, observability, marketing and accessability.
+    Worked with a cross functional team to build a Single Page Application, incorporating a content management system which allowed non-technical people to have the flexibility to modify and update the content of the application, and integrating different technologies for analytics, observability, marketing and accessibility.

     Built a SPA tool that allowed users to customize the design of their certification label and then export said label in multiple supported formats.